atelierspierrot/assets-manager/README.md

         }
     }

-All the paths are relative to the package `vendor` installation directory or the `assets` installation directory.

 ### `assets-dir`: string

 This defines the relative path of your assets in the package.
 This directory must exist